Do Not Undertake Overland Trip Through Dirty Disease Ridden Africa

 1993 The SeXY Factor: Gender differences at home and at Work, Amagi Books

-Updated editions of The SeXY Factor and Heart of the Nation will be published as Kindle eBooks in 2019.
+Updated edition of Heart of the Nation will be published as Kindle eBooks in 2019.